joakimk/toniq/README.md

 Uses redis to persist jobs (though it could probably use any data store).

-If anything is unclear about the lifecycle of a job that's considered a bug, please file an issue! :)

 ## How it works

+Note: If anything is unclear about the lifecycle of a job that's considered a bug, please file an issue! :)

 * When a job is enqueued
   - It's persisted before anything is run